pixelastic/aberlaas/README.md

 Note that by default it will also build and test everything before pushing and stopping if any of those steps fails.
 You can disable those checks with the `--no-build` and `--no-test` flags.

+## Continuous Integration

+`aberlaas ci` is triggered by CI Servers (currently only CircleCI is supported), and won't do anything when run locally.

+When on a CI server it will first display the current node and yarn version, and then run `build`, `test` and `lint` scripts in that order.
+It will fail whenever one of them fails, or succeed if they all succeed.

 ## File structure